 Lang’s hardcore workout regimen is evident when you meet him.
 He’s tall and chiseled with formidable shoulders.
 Visible veins run down his arms and marble his forearms.
 How could someone who’s already in such great shape benefit from adding Elev8d’s short workouts?

-“An extreme athlete can view this training as a ‘work-up’ rather than a ‘workout,'” says Brian Bradley, the designer of Elev8d’s training protocol.
+“An extreme athlete can view this training as a ‘work up’ rather than a ‘workout,'” says Brian Bradley, director of Elev8d Fitness.
 “Consider it like the dynamic warm-up soccer teams use in Europe.”

-There are two elements of Elev8d that make it even more effective than a typical dynamic warm-up.
+Elev8d Fitness is an alignment-based, home workout program co-founded by Pete Egoscue, renowned physiologist and creator of the Egoscue Method.
+There are two elements of method that make it even more effective than a typical dynamic warm-up.
 First, the moves help you develop better body awareness.
-Second, they are distinctly effective at improving your posture.
+Second, they are distinctly effective at improving your alignment and balancing your musculature.
 So not only do you get a great workout, but the benefits last long after your training session ends.

 Meanwhile, off the field, Lang is standing a little taller, feeling more energized, and generally has a better idea of what’s going on with his body overall.

-“I’m slowing down and actually listening to my body,” Lang said.
+“I’m slowing down and actually listening to my body,” Lang says.
 “You start to realize how you’d let some things go, like hip mobility and alignment.
-Now I can tell when my hips are tight—and I know how to fix it.”
+Now, I can tell when my hips are tight—and I know how to fix it.”

-Those are a lot of benefits to reap from workouts that can take as little as 8 minutes to complete.
-(Some old habits die hard, however, so of course Lang consistently took on the 16-minute versions.)
-As his new job has taken up more of his time and led to some travel, he found that Elev8d’s workouts gave him a way to stay in shape on those days.
+Those are a lot of benefits to reap from workouts that can take as little as eight minutes to complete.
+(Some old habits die hard, however, so Lang consistently took on the 16-minute versions.)
+As his new job has taken up more of his time and led to some travel, he found that the workouts gave him a way to stay in shape on those days.

-“I think I’ll be doing Elev8d even more as I get older and I have kids and can’t spend an hour and a half at the gym,” Lang said.
+“I think I’ll be doing Elev8d Fitness even more as I get older.
+I have kids and can’t spend an hour and a half at the gym,” Lang says.

-Lang wanted to be clear, however, that he’d recommend Elev8d Fitness to any athlete—especially younger ones.
-In fact, it may be even more important for up-and-coming athletes, because Elev8d’s program helps strengthen the things that other training methods miss.
+Lang wanted to be clear, however, that he’d recommend Elev8d Fitness to any athlete, especially younger ones.
+In fact, it may be even more important for up-and-coming athletes because the program helps strengthen the things that other training methods miss.

 “My advice would be to take it slowly and seriously.
-I would recommend [Elev8d] even more than yoga because it’s strengthening the joints.
-And the joints are what go first,” Lang said.
-“You’ll find a lot of value in correct posture, hip strength and mobility.
+I would recommend [Elev8d Fitness] even more than yoga because it’s strengthening the joints.
+And the joints are what goes first,” Lang said.
+“You’ll find a lot of value in correct posture, hip strength, and mobility.
 This is 100 percent about taking care of your body.”